 It isn’t a simple task to accurately forecast the future of a fast-changing industry such as logistics, but one thing is for sure: transportation rates are going to rise, a lot.
 Right now, we’re in a shipper’s market due in large part to overcapacity in the trucking industry.
 Logistics professionals are becoming more adept at managing the complexities of the modern supply chain, as inventory levels and overall logistics spending has decreased.

-However, oil prices are recovering faster than most people expected them to, and the price of oil is the best indicator of transportation rates, even though each mode is affected differently.
-On top of this, government regulations are primed to hurt freight carrier’s productivity, further aggravating rates.
+However, oil prices are recovering faster than most people expected them to, and the price of oil is the best indicator of transportation rates, even

 The long-awaited driver shortage still looms over the industry, as every year more truck drivers retire.
 Aided by regulations, the lack of drivers will constrict truck capacity to a dangerous degree.